mikebocek/scientific-marginalia/content/vectors.rst

     <canvas id="fig-2a-distance-vs-displacement" width="300" height="100">Visualization of vector drawing</canvas>
     <script src="interactive/fig2a_distance_vs_displacement.js" type="module" defer></script>

-- Seven miles, because that's the total distance that you've walked (incuding doubling back)
+- Seven miles, because that's the total distance that you've walked (including doubling back)
 - Three miles, because someone starting where you started would have to walk three miles to get to you

 Neither of these is wrong or right - physicists would call the first number (seven miles) the *distance* traveled, and the second number (three miles) the *displacement*.
 We can get the distance by adding all of the individual distances together - obviously, five plus two is seven.
 For displacement, we do something similar with a small twist - we count travel to the east as "positive", and travel to the west as "negative".
 So our displacement is :math:`7 + -2 = 5` [#]_.